meetbryce/unify/README.md

 1. Implement "run [<notebook>] at <schedule>" command
 1. Have "show tables" indicate table comment and if data has been loaded from the table yet
 1. [done] Automagically show hyperlinks for URL content from tables
+1. Start working on "lineage" features that can show which notebook/code produced a table
+1. Make sure date typing works properly on table load
 1. Jupyter UI integration:
     1. Schema browser tree panel
     1. [done] Custom charting command